Habrador/Computational-geometry/README.md

 * Added cut mesh with plane
 * Added 3d convex hull with an iterative algorithm (which is very similar to Quickhull)
 * Added 3d voronoi and delaunay on a sphere
+* Added mesh simplification by using "Iterative pair contraction with the Quadric Error Metric (QEM)"

 **2020-11**